VladCalo/TestVM/README.md

 test interfaces are bridge and type virtio

 #### Next-steps:
-in provisioning create service that binds to dpdk at everyboot and sets ips, writes mac addresses on disk and then the C code reads them from there for dns pass the domain as args go cli on kvm
+for dns pass the domain as args go cli on kvm